nafets227/build-aur-packages/Readme.md

 real world example

 Usage:
-Use this in a job that allows to run dockers (e.g. linux machine) like this:
+Use this in a job that allows to run Docker (e.g. Linux machine) like this:

 ```yaml
 jobs: